 Non-selective weed killers kill all plants.
 They are ideal for removing weeds from rock beds without decorative vegetation and for clearing driveways, sidewalks, and paver patios.

 Contact Vs. Systemic

-Contact weed killers are great for eradicating common annual weeds like nettle, crabgrass, bindweed, mallow, and others alike.
+Contact weed killers are great for weed control for common annual weeds like nettle, crabgrass, bindweed, mallow, and broadleaf weeds alike.

 Systemic weed killers destroy the weeds from the roots.
 They are good for eradicating perennial weeds, like bindweed, ragweed, dandelion, and others.

 Which type of herbicide you choose depends on the type of weed you have growing in your rock bed, annuals or perennials?